Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 1. On the **API Proxies** tab, click the API proxy name to open the API proxy details page.
 2. On the **Policies** tab, edit the rate limit policy under the **Request to backend** section by clicking the gear icon.
-3. Enter the number of transactions and use the dropdown duration list to select an interval.
+3. Enter the number of transactions and use the drop-down duration list to select an interval.

     ![Enter the transactions per interval to apply a proxy rate limit on your API](/Images/central/proxy_rate_limit_modal.png)